Rouselos/responsive-content/README.md

 Subsequent clicks on links will cause new "pages" (i.e. fragments, device tailored) to be loaded into the container element using [Pjax](https://github.com/defunkt/jquery-pjax).
 This causes the address bar and history state to be updated with the link's href URL, ensuring correct back/forward button behaviour.
-Pjax also caches DOM fragments, so that post-Ajax page state is maintained when navigating the history.
+Pjax also caches DOM fragments so that post-Ajax page state is maintained when navigating the history.

 NOTE: the latter paragraph only applies to browsers that support `history.pushState`.
 IE9 does not, for example.
-In this case the fallback behaviour is to always load the entire page as normal including default content, followed by device-tailored content via Ajax if the window width exceeds the first (non zero) breakpoint.
+In this case the fallback behaviour is to always load the entire page as normal including its default content, followed by device-tailored content via Ajax if the window width exceeds the first (non zero) breakpoint.

 ### Cache Considerations